rubellyte/SBItemUtils/README.md

   - `"piercing"` controls whether or not the shot will stop after hitting a target
   - Inherited from base gun: `"baseDps"`, `"baseDamage"`, `"baseDamageMultiplier"`, `"inaccuracy"`, `"energyUsage"`, `"fireTime"`

+### Mech Script Changes
+The mech parts manager has been modified to accept custom part configurations.
+To use, simply add a `"partConfig"` object to a part item containing information in the same structure as the mech config file entries.

+Custom mech config will be merged with the part's default config.
+To avoid this behavior, change the part type to a non-existent one.

+In addition, custom directives can be specified for the part by adding a `"customDirectives"` string in the `"partConfig"` object.

+Finally, stats can be declared directly by adding them with the proper names to `"partParameters"`.